UMKC-Law/Site-DataShare/Doc/H4KC/Form/Master_DSA.md

 0.=[Z/paras/s3]

-1.sec={The_City} represents that it maintains the operating system that allows the User to access specific data sets.
+1.sec={The_City} represents that it maintains the operating system that allows the User to access specific data sets. {Source = NYC DoT Agreement}

 2.sec=Unless otherwise agreed in a writing executed by authorized representatives of {the_City} and User, as between {the_City} and User, {the_City} shall own all right, title and interest in and to the Intellectual Property Rights in the Sensor Data.